Table of contents:

 Social media accounts:

-Chris Newman, better known as Newmany, is a creative thinker from south-east London, UK.
-He was born and raised in Greenwich, before setting off for Cornwall to study BA creative advertising at Falmouth University .
+Chris Newman, aka Newmany, is a creative thinker from south-east London, UK.
+He was raised in Thamesmead, before setting off for Cornwall to study BA creative advertising at Falmouth University.
 With a first-class honours degree under his belt, Newmany decided to use his skills to create helpful and meaningful content to raise awareness of, and tackle global issues that currently affect us and the world we inhabit.

 3. Book info: